 The AC collaborates with the Office of Community Engagement regarding establishing standardized assessment practices for co-curricular learning.

-The OAA consults with the Office of Student Services regarding initiative activities that intersect with student affairs.
+The OAA consults with the Office of Student Success regarding initiative activities that intersect with student affairs.

 Information Technology Service